 The section 7.11 contribution imposed on a development will reflect the latest, indexed contributions rates authorised by this plan.
-The latest contribution rates will be published in the Fees and Charges list on the Council's website.

 The monetary section 7.11 contribution rates shown in Tables 1 and 2 reflect the contribution rates at the date that this plan commenced.